fifieldt/meshtastic-map-backend/README.md

 zoom level (`--zoom`).

 If you want to use an alternative source for the GeoJSON API endpoint, you can specify a URL using `--geoJSON`.
+If the app detects it is running as a Railway app, the Railway Public Endpoint will be used instead.

 ### Map Reports Only
 By default, when using MQTT, the backend only processes `MAP_REPORT_APP` packets.
 If you are using a private MQTT server for your local community, you can disable this limitation by specifying `--map-reports-only False`.

+### Show Last Message
+Setting the `--lastmessage` to True will store and display the last message received by each node.
+This is disabled by default.

+## Running with Flask
+Meshtastic Map Backend can be run with flask, using:

+`flask --app backend:main run`